 I’ve made it what feels like a million times.
 Everyone always loves it.

 And it’s yummy.
 So yummy.

-Cook for 2 minutes, remove from heat and add vanilla, peanut butter and toffee chips.
-Stir until smooth.
+- Remove from heat and stir in the vanilla, peanut butter and toffee chips.